Press Reports (C) British Libraries Board Crown All rights reserved

 10th – Billets Domquer – All Ranks Strength 1026.

 8th – Sailly Laurette – Officer Strength 29.
 Other Ranks 985.
 Total 1014.

-20th – 1 O.R.
+1 O.R.
 Killed – 9110 Pt William Ashworth, aged 25.
 Husband of Alice Ashworth, of Union Institution, Jericho, Bury, Lancs.
+He enlisted in Dec 1914 and trained with XI Pln, C Coy.
+France 08/11/1915.
+Killed by German shell.
 William was originally buried in Maricourt Military Cemetery, close to the cross-roads of the Albert-Peronne Road and Longueval Road.
 His remains were exhumed and relocated to the CERISY-GAILLY MILITARY CEMETERY in 1925.
-He trained with XI Pln, C Coy.
-The Register shows Williams Effects were passed to his widow and confirms his death in Maricourt.
+The Register shows William’s Effects were passed to his widow and confirms his death in Maricourt.

 23rd – 1 O.R.
 Wounded.